Doctor Who series 7: Promotion

 Smith, Gillan, Darvill, Moffat, and Skinner all promoted the series at the official Doctor Who convention in Cardiff in March 2012.
 At the convention the first trailer for the series premiered.
 Three promotional images of Smith and Coleman were released on 8 June, 11 June, and 13 June.
-New footage was shown at the 2012 San Diego Comic-Con International on 15 July, consisting of clips from the second and third episodes.
+New footage was shown at the 2012 San Diego Comic-Con on 15 July, consisting of clips from the second and third episodes.
 The second trailer for the series aired on the BBC on 2 August, as part of the coverage of the London Olympics.
 The 90-second trailer and a promotional image were first made available online in the morning of 2 August.
 "Asylum of the Daleks" was screened at BFI Southbank on 14 August, and at the MediaGuardian Edinburgh International Television Festival during 23–25 August.
 On 25 August it was also screened in New York City.
 Following the BFI screening, around twenty high-resolution images from the first five episodes were released on the BBC's Doctor Who website.
 A teaser trailer for "Asylum of the Daleks" was released on 18 August 2012, with a longer version released on 25 August.
 On 29 August at midnight, the BBC released poster-style artwork for episodes 2–5.

 A trailer for the second half of the series first appeared at the end of "The Snowmen".
 The second was released 16 March 2013.
 A first picture and the title of "The Bells of Saint John" was released by the BBC on 1 March 2013.
 "The Bells of Saint John" was first screened to the press on 15 March, though the press was not allowed to release information until 18 March.
 On 18 March, the BBC released poster-style artwork for episodes 7–10.
 The prologue and trailer for "The Bells of Saint John" were released on 23 March 2013, and another picture was released on 26 March 2013.
 On 18 April 2013, the BBC released more poster-style artwork for episodes 11–13.
 On 19 April 2013, the title and poster for "The Name of the Doctor" were released.
 The prologue to the finale, "She Said, He Said" was released on 11 May 2013 on BBC Red Button and on-line.
 Viewers using Red Button were able to access the prologue between 7:40 and midnight every evening, until "The Name of the Doctor" aired on 18 May 2013.